MyTooliT/ICOc/Documentation/Development.md

    1. Press <kbd>s</kbd>
    2. Shake the STH
-   3. Make sure that shaking the STH changes (at least) the displayed value for the x-axis
+   3. Make sure that shaking the STH changes (at least) the displayed value for the first measurement channel
    4. Wait until the measurement took place

 10. Check the output file